-- a.
-If, after reflection upon the claims against the employee and the employee's explanation for such, the supervisor decides no discipline is warranted, or to impose discipline, this decision will be communicated either in person or in writing to the employee no later than five business days following the pre-determination meeting. - b.
-If the claim is deemed unfounded or it results in non-disciplinary action no record will be kept in the offending employee's permanent personnel file. - c.
+- the meeting, the employee may request a recess to confer with the representative in another room, except that the employee may not make such a request if the employee has not yet answered a question asked by the supervisor. - d.
+At the meeting, the employee will have the opportunity to present to the supervisor any and all information or evidence, orally or in writing, which they feel may mitigate or explain their actions. - e.
+After the employee and the supervisor have completed a discussion on the claims and the employee's explanation for such, the meeting shall be adjourned without any decision concerning discipline being made. - f.
+An audio recording of the pre-determination meeting will be made and kept by the agency until all formal disciplinary proceedings are completed. - g.
+If, after reflection upon the claims against the employee and the employee's explanation for such, the supervisor decides no discipline is warranted, or to impose discipline, this decision will be communicated either in person or in writing to the employee no later than five working days following the pre-determination meeting. - If the claim is deemed unfounded or it results in non-disciplinary action no record will be kept in the offending employee's permanent personnel file. - i.
 Any decision to suspend, demote, or terminate an employee will first be authorized by the Director of Human Resources or his/her designee and the department head.
 In such a case, the supervisor will prepare a notice of disciplinary action and submit it to the Director of Human Resources or his/her designee for review.
 The notice should contain, at minimum, the following information: - i.
 Name of employee - ii.
 Notification that the letter is a notice of disciplinary action - iii.
 Date of notice - iv.
 Date, time, place and type of violation(s) - v.
 Number and type(s) of previous disciplinary actions - vi.
-Effective date of disciplinary action - d.
-After Human Resources approves the notice of disciplinary action, the supervisor shall meet with the employee to deliver the notice and discuss its contents no later than five business days following the predetermination meeting.
-At this time the employee should be informed of their grievance rights under HR Policy 3-700 Grievance/Appeal Procedure, if applicable, and shall be given a copy of that policy. - e.
-A copy of the disciplinary notice shall be given to the employee, a copy forwarded to the human resources office for placement in the employee's personnel file, and a copy retained by the supervisor. - 3.
-If a merit employee is terminated and elects to appeal the decision, the position shall not be permanently filled until the appeal process is concluded, and a final determination is issued.
-Temporary staffing measures may be implemented to maintain operational needs, but no permanent appointment to the position may occur during the pendency of the appeal.
+Effective date of disciplinary action - j.
+After Human Resources approves the notice of disciplinary action, the supervisor shall meet with the employee to deliver the notice and discuss its contents.
+At this time the employee should be informed of their grievance rights under HR Policy 3-700 Grievance/Appeal Procedure, if applicable, and shall be given a copy of that policy. - k.
+A copy of the disciplinary notice shall be given to the employee, a copy forwarded to the human resources office for placement in the employee's personnel file, and a copy retained by the supervisor.